 Mr. Wesley, however, bore this severe trial well.
-He has repeatedly told me, that he believed the Lord overruled this whole painful business for his good; and that if Mrs. Wesley had been a better wife, and had continued to act in that way in which she knew well how to act, he might have been unfaithful in the great work to which the Lord had called him, and might have too much sought to please her according to her own views.
+He has repeatedly told me that he believed the Lord overruled this whole painful business for his good: and that if Mrs. Wesley had been a better wife, and had continued to act in that way in which she knew well how to act, he might have been unfaithful in the great work to which the Lord had called him, and might have too much sought to please her according to her own views.

-Soon after his marriage, he resigned his Fellowship.
-His letter of resignation was as follows: "Ego Johannes Wesley, Collegii Lincolniensis in Academia Oxoniensi Socius, quicquid mihi juris est in prædicta Societate, ejusdem Rectori et Sociis sponte ac libere resigno: illis universis et singulis perpetuam pacem ac omnimodo in Christo felicitatem exoptans.-I, John Wesley, Fellow of Lincoln College, Oxford, freely resign to the Rector and Fellows whatsoever belongs to me in that Society: earnestly wishing them all, and to each of them, continual peace, and all felicity in Christ.".
+Soon after his marriage he resigned his fellowship.
+His letter of resignation was as follows: "Ego Johannes Wesley, collegii Lincolniensis in academia Oxoniensi socius, quicquid mihi juris est in prædicta societate, ejusdem rectori et sociis sponte ac libere resigno: illis universis et singulis perpetuam pacem ac omnimodo in Christo felicitatem exoptans.-I, John Wesley, fellow of Lincoln College, Oxford, freely resign to the rector and fellows whatsoever belongs to me in that society: earnestly wishing to them all and to each of them continual peace and all felicity in Christ."

-Mr. Wesley having fully considered his situation, determined to continue in the course prescribed to him; and shaking off his trials, "like dew-drops from a lion's mane," he set out on his northern journey.
-He travelled through the Societies as far as Whitehaven; and April 20, 1751, he came to Newcastle.
-On the 24th, he set out with Mr. Hopper, to pay his first visit to Scotland.
-He was invited thither by Captain (afterwards Colonel) Galatin, who was then quartered at Musselborough.
+Mr. Wesley having fully considered his situation determined to continue in the course prescribed to him; and shaking off his trials, "like dewdrops from a lion's mane," he set out on his northern journey.
+He travelled through the societies as far as Whitehaven; and April 20, 1751, he came to Newcastle.
+On the 24th he set out with Mr. Hopper to pay his first visit to Scotland.
+He was invited by captain (afterward colonel) Galatin, who was then quartered at Musselborough.
 "I had no intention," says he, "to preach in Scotland; not imagining that there were any that desired I should.
-But I was mistaken: Curiosity, if nothing else, brought abundance of people together in the evening.
-And whereas in the kirk, Mrs. Galatin informed me, there used to be laughing and talking, and all the marks of the grossest inattention;
+But I was mistaken: curiosity, if nothing else, brought abundance of people together in the evening.
+And whereas in the kirk Mrs. Galatin informed me there used to be laughing and talking, and all the marks of the grossest inattention; it was far otherwise here.
+They remained as statues from the beginning of the sermon to the end.
+I preached again at six in the evening, on 'Seek ye the Lord while he may be found.'
+I used great plainness of speech toward high and low, and they all received it in love; so that the prejudice which had been several years planting was torn up by the roots in one hour.
+After preaching, one of the bailiffs of the town with one of the elders of the kirk, came to me and begged I would stay with them a while;